 - Begin with an overall description of what the idea does and how it works with other apps in your system.

-- Include the computer code
+- Include the computer code,

-- Make sure all your descriptions are as specific as possible
+- Make sure all your descriptions are as specific as possible.

-Other Considerations With Internet Patents
+Other Tips for Internet Patents

-Finally, get advice from a patent attorney or allow a patent agent to help you walk through the process to improve your chances of having your internet patent accepted.
+- Finally, get advice from a patent attorney or allow a patent agent to help you walk through the process to improve your chances of having your internet patent accepted.